xmhubj/dimensions/Git/git-basic.md

-### History of Version Control System
+### History of Version Control Systems

-local VCSs --> Centralized VCSs --> Distributed VCSs
+Local VCSs --> Centralized VCSs --> Distributed VCSs

 ### The way Git thinks about its data